 Investing in and laying down a sturdy trainer mat also eases and speeds up your cleanup at the end of a workout, having caught much of the grime or moisture that’s sure to rain down during your ride.

-Bike Trainer Mats Buyer's Guide
+Bike Trainer Mats Buying Guide & Tips

 A good quality bike trainer mat will save you time, money, energy and headaches.